davidguerreiro/evscalculator/trainings/post-trainings.md

 title: POST trainings
 ---

-Receives the data necessary for a new training, returns information and IDs about it if successful.
+Receives the data necessary for a new training, returns the new training if successful.
 If a user is logged in, it will link with the account.

 ## Parameters